Exhibit - 2025 Red Wing Arts Plein Air

 6:00 PM18:00

-Join us in our Depot Gallery from 6-8 pm on Apr 8 for a facilitated artwork critique and networking session - offered at no cost - which supports both emerging and established artists.
+Join us in our Depot Gallery from 6-7:30 pm on Aug 12 for a facilitated educational discussion - offered at no cost which supports both emerging and established artists.

 Red Wing Arts is pleased to announce the relaunching our monthly ArtSpeak artist professional development program in 2025!